tchibatron/dbeaver/Home.md

 # Overview

-DBeaver is free and open source (GPL 2) universal database tool for developers and database administrators.
+DBeaver is free and open source (Apache License 2) universal database tool for developers and database administrators.

 - Usability is the main goal of this project, program UI is carefully designed and implemented.
-- It is free and open-source (GPL).
+- It is free and open-source (ASL).
 - It is multiplatform.
 - It is based on opensource framework and allows writing of various extensions (plugins).
 - It supports any database having a JDBC driver.